Top 10 Stephen King Movies, Ranked

 Finally, while King is definitely synonymous with books and their respective movies that keep you awake at night with fear, some of his strongest adaptations are not works of horror, which is interesting.
 Is the source material stronger?
 Not necessarily.
 Is better talent attracted to King’s more mainstream stories?
 Maybe.
 But whatever the reasons, a third of my Top 10 list is made up of non-horror properties.

-With no further ado, here are my picks for the best adaptations of Stephen King’s works.
+Without further ado, here are my picks for the best adaptations of Stephen King’s works: